chainer/chainer/docs/source/reference/core/configuration.rst

    The default value is given by ``CHAINER_DEBUG`` environment variable (set to 0 or 1) if available, otherwise uses ``False``.
 ``chainer.config.enable_backprop``
    Flag to enable backpropagation support.
-   If it is ``True``, the default behavior of :class:`Function` application to :class:`Variable` is non-volatile if all inputs has ``AUTO`` volatile flag.
+   If it is ``True``, the default behavior of :class:`Function` application to :class:`Variable` is non-volatile if all inputs have ``AUTO`` volatile flag.
-   Otherwise, the default behavior is set to volatile mode.
+   Otherwise, the default behavior is set to volatile mode that doesn't keep track of any function appplications to all :class:`Variable` s.
    The default value is ``True``.
 ``chainer.config.train``
    Training mode flag.